TheToxProject/client/ReadMe.md

 ### Quick start

 - `npm run build` to build the project (at least the first time)
-- `npm run serve-electron` to launch the desktop app and enable livereload
+- `npm run serve:electron` to launch the desktop app and enable livereload

 Congratulations!
 You've just successfully run the project as a Desktop App.